eaamankwah/multi_agent_system_and_multimodal_AI/README.md

 ---

+---

-## 🚀 Project Overview
+## 🚀 Project Portfolio

+This repository showcases a comprehensive collection of Agentic AI projects, each demonstrating different aspects of Multi-Agent Systems and advanced AI implementation.
+These projects build upon the foundational coursework and represent practical applications of cutting-edge AI technologies.

+---

-### AI NourishBot: Multi-Agent Nutrition Coach
+## 📦 Project 1: AI NourishBot - Multi-Agent Nutrition Coach

 AI NourishBot is an intelligent nutrition coaching application that leverages **Multi-Agent Systems (MAS)** and **advanced multimodal AI** to provide personalized dietary guidance.
 This project demonstrates the practical implementation of cutting-edge Agentic AI concepts, combining computer vision, natural language processing, and intelligent decision-making in a cohesive real-world application.

-Built as the culmination of comprehensive Agentic AI coursework, this application showcases the integration of multiple AI agents working collaboratively to deliver sophisticated food analysis and personalized nutrition recommendations.
+## 🎯 Project 1: AI NourishBot Features

 ## 🎯 Key Features